wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 ## 2.6 Large Moment Base Plate ($$e > e_{crit}$$) - Simplified Closed Form Solution

 AISC Design Guide 1 provides a closed-form solution that assumes one row of anchor at each end.
-This is a convenient because we have two unknowns (Y and T), and they both can be readily solved using the quadratic equation.
+This is a convenient approach because we have two unknowns (Y and T), and they both can be readily solved using the quadratic equation.
 However, there are two very **important limitations**!

 * Cannot handle tension + moment case.
-Anchor on the right mathematically does not exist and cannot take tension
+Anchor on the right side mathematically does not exist and cannot take tension
 * Cannot account for interior anchors

 <img src="/assets/img/blog/baseplate7.png" style="width:45%;"/>

-Vertical force equilibrium. **Let downward direction be positive**.
-Therefore, T and Pu is always positive; bearing resultant always negative.
+Vertical force equilibrium.
+T and Pu is always positive; bearing resultant always negative.

 $$\sum F_{y} = 0$$

 $$0 = T + P_u - q_{max}Y \tag {eq.A}$$

-Take moment equilibrium about point B (location of tension anchor). **Let counter-clockwise be positive**.
-Therefore, bearing resultant contribution will always be positive.
+Take moment equilibrium about point B (location of tension anchor).
+Bearing resultant contribution will always be positive.
 Pu contribution always negative.

 $$\sum M = 0$$